A Cubic Regularization Approach for Finding Local Minimax Points in Nonconvex Minimax Optimization: Convergence and Iteration Complexity of Cubic-LocalMinimax

 \end{restatable} }

-\Cref{prop: lyapunov} reveals that Cubic-GDA admits an intrinsic potential function $H_t$, which takes the form of the envelope function $\Phi(x)$ plus the cubic increment term $\|s_t\|^3$.
-Moreover, the potential function $H_t$ is monotonically decreasing along the optimization path of Cubic-GDA, implying that the algorithm continuously makes optimization progress.
+\Cref{prop: lyapunov_cubic} reveals that Cubic-LocalMinimax admits an intrinsic potential function $H_t$, which takes the form of the envelope function $\Phi(x)$ plus the cubic increment term $\|s_t\|^3$.
+Moreover, the potential function $H_t$ is monotonically decreasing along the optimization path of Cubic-LocalMinimax, implying that the algorithm continuously makes optimization progress.

 The key for establishing such a potential function is that, by running a sufficient number of inner gradient ascent iterations, we can obtain a sufficiently accurate approximated maximizer $y_{t+1} \approx y^*(x_t)$.
-Consequently, the $\nabla_1 f(x_t, y_{t+1})$ and $G(x_t,y_{t+1})$ involved in the cubic sub-problem are good approximations of $\nabla \Phi(x_t)$ and $\nabla^2\Phi(x_t)$, respectively.
+Consequently, the $\nabla_1 f(x_t, y_{t+1})$ and $G(x_t,y_{t+1})$ involved in the cubic subproblem are good approximations of $\nabla \Phi(x_t)$ and $\nabla^2\Phi(x_t)$, respectively.
 In fact, the approximation errors are proven to satisfy the following bounds.